 While surfing the internet, I stumbled across the Father’s Day church service that started the Brownsville Revival, also called the Pensecola Outpouring.
 The revival lasted for five years with more than four million attending and birthed new ministries.
 I know a pastor and street evangelist whose ministries began in the midst of the revival.
-I also meet Allison Ward, the young girl who sang Mercy Seat at most of the altar calls, years after the revival ended.
+I also meet Charity James, the young girl who sang Mercy Seat at most of the altar calls, years after the revival ended.
 The revival officially ended in 2000 when Steve Hill moved to Dallas and established a church.
 In 2003 John Kilpatrick, the senior pastor who led his congregation to pray for revival, departed to form a new church in Alabama leaving his former church millions of dollars in debt.

 Frankly, I was disappointed after watching the two-hour video.
 I heard the move of God was spontaneous.
 Steve Hill give about ten minutes of instruction to the congregation and then work hard to reproduce what he had experienced in other meetings.
 He gravitated toward those showing outward manifestations of shaking and brought one man onto the platform, I assume to encourage others to yield to the Spirit.